Revealed: The Kiwi brands that cashed in on singles day

 Superdry offered 11 per cent of its products during the event which resulted in a 600 per cent lift in transactions year-on-year.
 It also posted a 117 per cent increase in its e-commerce transactions and 380 per cent increase in revenue, with a notable lift in sales on its jackets and snow categories.

-Superdry head of marketing Matthew Lozzi said the retailer now acknowledged Singles' Day as a "warm-up to the sales season".
+Superdry head of marketing Matthew Iozzi said the retailer now considered Singles' Day as a "warm-up to the sales season".

 Cleaning products company Ecostore experienced double-digit sales growth on Singles' Day on Monday, a 20 per cent increase on its $2.36m worth of sales made during the event last year.